Notholithocarpus: Ecology

+The plant's leaf litter creates many habitats including for its own seedlings.

 Tanoaks reduce erosion through their interwoven network of roots that quickly become established after disturbances, like logging.
 The leaf litter of tanoak moderates soil temperature, restores soil texture, and increases microbial activity including nitrogen-fixing bacteria that improve soil fertility damaged by disturbance.
 Its deep roots move subsoil nutrients closer to the surface where the shallower rooted conifers can access them.

 Additionally, tanoak helps reduce threats to economically important conifers.
 Douglas-fir is impeded by laminated root rot, which tanoak and other hardwoods are immune to; through periods of tanoak dominance in the forest, disease problems of softwoods are reduced.

 Pests and diseases

 Sudden oak death, or Phytophthora ramorum, was first noticed as a killer of tanoaks in the mid 1990s.
 The horticultural trade accidentally introduced P. ramorum to North America and the pathogen spread quickly from Marin County and Santa Cruz Mountains.
 This disease has killed millions of tanoaks and it continues to spread despite the efforts of landowners, scientists, and government agencies.
 Currently, no cure exists for infected trees, and thus far tanoak exhibits little genetic resistance to the exotic water mold that causes the disease.
 Fortunately, large areas with extensive tanoak stands remain uninfected.